jay-mendoza/VFI-coding-challenge/vfi-annotation/README.md

 ## Serve

-Run `ng serve --open` to run it in browser.
+Run `ng serve --open` to run it in browser.<br />
 Navigate to `http://localhost:4200/` if it did not automatically open it.

 ## Dependencies

 ### Angular Material

-This project uses [Angular Material](https://material.angular.io/) for theming.
+This project uses [Angular Material](https://material.angular.io/) for theming.<br />
 Please run `ng add @angular/material` if it is looking for this dependency.

 ### Crypto-JS